The Best Zoo’s and Aquariums in Minnesota 2023

 Minnesota Zoo, located in Apple Valley, is a fantastic zoo.
 The zoo features a diverse range of exhibits, including bison, moose, lemurs, lynx, red pandas, grizzly bears and bats to name a few.

-Visitors love the walking trails that immerse themselves in the natural habitat as possible.
+Visitors love the walking trails that immerse themselves in the natural habitat as much as possible.
 The favorite is the tropics trail and its rainforest, grisly coast and the MN Trail.
 Discovery bay is a great fun too with their shark reef!

 In the winter of 2023 the Minnesota is hosting dolphins again in their aquarium.
 This is just a short stay while their tank is being redone.
 But for now, you can reserve tickets to the dolphin show and enjoy them this season.

 The MN ZOO is also adding a Treetop trail on the path of the old monorail.
-This will be the largest of it’s kind.
+This will be the largest of its kind.

 While there, make sure to check out the Wells Fargo Farm animals and the play areas around the zoo.
 They are one of a kind.